The thing that nearly killed me.

 The following morning, I was so sick that we ended up cancelling an excursion we had planned for that day.

 But the following day I felt fine, and so I never thought much else of it.
-Looking back thought, I believe this could definitely have been when this "stealth" infection started.
+Looking back though, I believe this could definitely have been when this "stealth" infection started.
 I became pregnant shortly after that vacation, and it wasn't until near the end of my pregnancy when I had discovered my platelets were low.
 I was told at the time that it was super common, so I never made the connection that something else could have already been happening with my immune system.
 And with all that happened during Nate's birth, it makes perfect sense that it would serve as a trigger, it would suppress my immune system enough for a parasitic stealth infection to gain momentum and create a symptom, and the more and more I pressed on to find answers, the more my immune system was suppressed and the worse I got until I was quite literally losing my life.